 2.3 Water Quality

 Water quality data used in this study were downloaded from the CDMO for the Pine Island (PIWQ), San Sebastian (SSWQ), and Fort Matanzas (FMWQ) stations for the continuous water quality information (Figure 1) [73].
 These stations were equipped with YSI EXO2 data sondes mounted to wooden pilings and deployed approximately one meter from the bottom.
 The sondes measured a variety of parameters every 15-minutes including water temperature (°C), salinity (psu), and turbidity (NTU).
 Discrete water samples were collected in duplicate at these same stations once a month for chlorophyll a (chl-a, µg/L) on a morning ebb tide from as close to the sonde depth as possible.
-Samples were filtered in the field, placed on ice in the dark and shipped overnight to the Florida Department of Environmental Protection’s Central Laboratory in Tallahassee, FL.
+Samples were placed on ice in the dark and shipped overnight to the Florida Department of Environmental Protection’s Central Laboratory in Tallahassee, FL, upon which they were filtered onto a 0.7 µm pore size glass-fibre filter, wrapped in foil, and then stored in the freezer (-20 °C) until extraction.
 Chl-a was extracted from frozen filters within 28 days and analyzed using spectrophotometry (SM10200H) [74].

 Data quality checks were applied using CDMO methods [73] and data flagged as “rejected” and “suspect” were removed from the dataset for analysis.
 The duplicate chl-a samples from each station were averaged by month.
 All water quality data was then further aggregated inside and outside the defined spat settlement periods for descriptive statistics.